Rural America’s Health Crisis: Critical-Access & Safety Net Hospitals

-It isn’t difficult to find a rural region in the United States—over 70 percent of the country is categorized as a non-metropolitan area.
-But only between 15 and 20 percent of the U.S. population, approximately 42 to 57 million people, live in a rural county.
+It isn’t difficult to find a rural region in the United States—over 70% of the country is categorized as a non-metropolitan area.
+But only between 15% and 20% of the U.S. population (approximately 42 to 57 million people) lives in a rural county.
 Sprawling acres of land and low population density make it difficult for many rural communities to attract businesses and therefore more people, either as residents or tourists.

-Definitive Healthcare currently tracks the financial and quality metrics of 4,477 active rural health clinics (RHCs) and 1,346 active critical access hospitals (CAHs).
-Of these CAHs, over 1,250—more than 93 percent—operate in rural areas.
-Despite the seemingly high number of available healthcare providers, this data does not account for the financial and physical restrictions these small rural facilities face.
+Definitive Healthcare currently tracks the financial and quality metrics of 5,291 active rural health clinics (RHCs) and 1,359 active critical access hospitals (CAHs).
+Of these CAHs, around 1,229—more than 90%—operate in rural areas.

-Critical-access hospitals (CAHs) are defined by the Centers for Medicare and Medicaid Services (CMS) as facilities that:
+Critical-access hospitals are defined by the Centers for Medicare and Medicaid Services (CMS) as facilities that:

 • have fewer than 25 acute care inpatient beds